top of page

 Paracetamol/Panado For Babies and Children

 As a nurse, I can't overstate the value of paracetamol-containing medication.
 These medicines are the first line for fever management.
-They include Calpol (for babies over the age of 3 months), panado syrup (the green one can be used from birth), and other generics such as Painmol.
+They include Calpol (for babies over the age of 3 months), Panado syrup (the green one can be used from birth), and other generics such as Painmol.

-What's great about a paracetamol-containing medication is that it is actually designed for pain with an off-label use for fever.
+What's great about a paracetamol-containing medication is that it is actually designed for pain, with an off-label use for fever.
 That means that any pain caused by whatever is making your little one sick will also help with pain management.
 I've personally found that Calpol works the best for my kids, but this is something that is personal to each child, and I would recommend testing this out for your kids.

 Calpol Pediatric Syrup Strawberry

-Anti-Inflammatory For Babies and Children
+Anti-Inflammatories For Babies and Children

 Neurofen Suspension for Children Strawberry

-Combination of Paracetamol and Anti-inflammatory For Babies and Children
+Combination of Paracetamol and Anti-Inflammatory for Babies and Children

 These are medications for children, like Myprodol Syrup, which contains a mix of an anti-inflammatory and Paracetamol.
 These work really well for a higher fever or extreme pain.
 However, they can only be given to children over the age of 2.
 Medicines like Myprodol Syrup also contain codeine, which is an opioid (the same class of drug as morphine).
 Codeine makes kids pretty tired, so bear that in mind when giving these.